 Get involved in the community

 Building brand awareness in your local community is a great way to attract new business.
-Consider sponsorship or participating in a community event to raise your business profile.
-Participate in charitable efforts to get your name out there such as charitable efforts in Africa.
+Consider a sponsorship or participating in a community event to raise your business profile.
+Participate in charitable efforts to get your name out there, such as charitable efforts in Africa.

 “Supporting a charity or cause that relates to your values will not only make an impression on your customers, but it will also make an impact on your community,” says Thomas Kane.